 If you don’t want to lock your dog in a crate for several hours, you can also leave them on a secure room with a baby gate.
 This will limit their roaming around the house and they’ll feel less stressed because they have more space to move.

 Whatever the method you choose, it’s important to start doing exercises where the dog spends progressively more time alone.
 The first day, you can do 1 minute, the next day 5 and so on.
 You should bump the time up only when your dog stays calm for the entire duration of the exercise.

-PRO TIP: If you work out of the home and your dog will be alone for several hours every day, keep this in mind before adopting a new pup.
-Try to time the adoption with a vacation, summer break or some down time at work.
+PRO TIP: If you work out away from home and your dog will be alone for several hours every day, keep this in mind before adopting a new pup.
+Try to time the adoption with a vacation, summer break or some downtime at work.
 That way, you’ll have time to train them to stay at home without feeling stressed.

 Are you wondering how to stop your puppy from chewing the dog bed?
 If they are between 3 and 7 months, they’re probably teething.
 Just like babies, when your puppy is changing teeth their gums itch.
 For around two months, your little one will want to chew on anything to feel better.

 In those cases, you just need to offer a nicer chewing alternative.
 There are freezable toys that will alleviate the itch, or you can also offer tug-type ropes to help their gums.
 Just offer the toy when you see them start to chew their bed.

 Sometimes dogs chew on their beds because they want food.
 To know if this is the reason, try to think if there’s a pattern to when your dog chews on their bed.